 - have a disability as determined by the Social Security Administration (SSA) or the Oklahoma Health Care Authority’s (OHCA) Level of Care Evaluation Unit and must also have a diagnosis of an intellectual disability;

 - be determined by the OHCA Level of Care Evaluation Unit to meet ICF-MR level of care requirements;

-- reside in the home of a family member or friend, his or her own home, an OKDHS Children and Family Services (CFS) foster home, or a CFS group home and have critical support needs that can be met through a combination of non-paid, non-Waiver and SoonerCare resources available to the individual and with waiver resources that are within the annual waiver limit; and
+- reside in the home of a family member or friend, his or her own home, an Oklahoma Department of Human Services Children and Family Services (CFS) foster home, or a CFS group home and have critical support needs that can be met through a combination of non-paid, non-Waiver and SoonerCare resources available to the individual and with waiver resources that are within the annual waiver limit; and

 - for additional information regarding waiver eligibility, please refer to Oklahoma’s rules.
-These rules may be found in the Provider, Policies and Rules section at www.okhca.org, OAC 317:40-1-1.
+These rules may be found in the Provider, Policies and Rules section at okhca.org, OAC 317:40-1-1.

 AT Services Provided/Covered

-- Assessment for the need of assistive technology/auxiliary aids
+- Assessment for the need for assistive technology/auxiliary aids

 - Training the service recipient/provider in the use and maintenance of equipment/auxiliary aids

 - Mobility/Seating & Positioning